-Table 2: Relevant Objectives and Policies in the Operative Selwyn District Plan
+Table 1: Relevant Objectives and Policies in the Operative Selwyn District Plan

-Chapter B1 - Natural Resources Assessment Debjective B1.1.2 Item residential or business activities do not create hortages of land or soil resources for other ctivities in the future.
-This is implemented through Policy B1.1.8, which directs avoiding the zoning of land which contains versatile soils for other activities, such as new residential development.
-Versatile soils are not defined in the District Plan, however the are defined in the Canterbury Regional Policy Statement 2013 as being soils with a Land Use Capability (LUC) class of 1 or 2.
-The proposed Plan Change will enable the conversion of approximately 28 ha of rural land that primarily contains rural lifestyle blocks (2-8 ha size range) with a common domestic curtilage around larger individual dwellings including auxiliary buildings such as stand-alongarages, sheds and other structures associated with rural living.
-The Site also features a horse training track an several bare paddocks used for grazing.
-This is marginal loss of rural productive land for future residential land use signaled in the Selwy strategic planning document Selwyn Rur.
-Residential Strategy 2014.
-About a third of the site has been identified a LUC 1 and 2 within the South Eastern portion of the Site.
-That is approximately 9 ha.
-Given this it is considered that the residential use of this land is appropriate and in keeping with the above objective and policy.
-Policy B1.1.3 This policy, (along with Objective B1.1.1), seeks Avoid adverse effects on people's health or well-being from exposure to contaminated soil. to limit the effects on people from contaminated soils, primarily through avoiding the exposure of people to contaminated soils.
-A PSI Report by Fraser Thomas (Aug 2020) confirmed that the Site has only been used for rural/residential and grazing purposes.
-It identified a number of localised potential or actual HAIL activities but it was uncertain what effects, if any, there have been on the Site's soils.
-It recommended a targeted site Investigation (DSI) to assess site soils to determine environmental effects, or otherwise (Appendix 7).

-Avoid rezoning land which contains versatile soils for new residential or business development if:

-- 1) The land is appropriate for other activities; and - There are other areas adjoining the township which are appropriate for new residential or business development which do not contain versatile soils.

-The Site is shown as Area 8 in the strategic growth document Rural Residential Strategy 2014.
+Chapter B1 - Natural Resources Assessment Objective B1.1.2 New residential or business activities do not create shortages of land or soil resources for other activities in the future.
+The proposed Plan Change will enable the conversion of approximately 13 ha of rural land that primarily contains rural lifestyle blocks with a common domestic curtilage around larger individual dwellings including auxiliary buildings such as stand-alone garages, sheds and other structures associated with rural living.
+This is marginal loss of rural land for a future residential land use signaled in the Rollestor Structure Plan for part of the Site.
+The majority of the Site is LUC (Land Use Capability) 4.
+Policy B1.1.3 Avoid adverse effects on people's health or wellbeing from exposure to contaminated soil.
+A PSI Report by Fraser Thomas identified small spots of potential contamination.
+It recommended a DSI to establish the nature and extent of that contamination and to recommend appropriate remediation.
+Policy B1.1.8 Avoid rezoning land which contains versatile soils for new residential or business development if: 1) The land is appropriate for other activities; and 2) There are other areas adjoining the township which are appropriate for new residential or business development which do not contain versatile soils.
+The Site is shown in the Rolleston Structure Plan as an area for future urban development.
+Consideration of the Policy would have occurred as part of Plan preparation.
+The Site does not have versatile soils (classed as LUC 2 soils).
+Objective B1.2.1 Expansion of townships in Selwyn District maintains and enhances the quality of ground or surface water resources.

-About a third the Site has versatile soils (classed as LUC 1&2 soils) but that is spread across a number of lots in different ownerships.
-As such, the area of versatile soils is fragmented, and the individual parcels are not in themselves a significant resource for highly productive land uses.

-Expansion of townships in Selwyn District maintains and enhances the quality of ground or surface water resources.

 There will not be an adverse impact on the quality of ground or surface water.

-There are no waterways within the Site.

-A Stormwater Servicing Assessment Report by e2 Environmental (Oct 2020) sets out the soil and geology characteristics of the Site and the feasibility of stormwater management options.
-The use of Stormwater Management Areas discharging in a controlled manner off-site to existing drains will protect ground and surface water (Appendix 4).

-Ensure land rezoned to a Living or Business zone can be serviced with a water supply and effluent and stormwater disposal without adversely affecting ground water or surface waterbodies.
-A Servicing Report by Fox and Associates (Oct 2020) confirms servicing proposals for roads, wastewater, water supply, stormwater and reserves.
-These have been determined through discussions with Council Assets staff.
+There are no waterways within the Site other than the water race which will be decommissioned.
+An Infrastructure Report sets out the soil and geology characteristics of the Site and the feasibility of stormwater management options.
+The use of disposal to ground is standard practice in Rolleston.
+An ECan discharge consent will be required.
+Policy B1.2.2 Ensure land rezoned to a Living or Business zone can be serviced with a water supply and effluent and stormwater disposal without adversely affecting ground water or surface waterbodies.
+Full urban reticulation of sewage and water will manage effects on ground and off-site surface waterbodies.

-Specific assessments for traffic (NOVO GROUP) and stormwater (e2 Environmental) support the Fox Report.
-(Appendix 10 & Appendix 4 respectively)

-Full urban reticulation will manage effects on ground and off-site surface waterbodies.

-(Appendix 9)

-Require the water supply to any allotments or building in any township and the Living 3 Zone to The Fox Servicing Report confirms water is available by connecting in to the water main supply network at Trices Road.

-comply with the current New Zealand Drinking Water Standards and to be reticulated in all, except for sites in the existing Living 1 Zone in Doyleston.
+Require the water supply to any allotments or building in any township and the Living 3 Zone to comply with the current New Zealand Drinking Water Standards and to be reticulated in all, except for sites in the existing Living 1 Zone in Doyleston.